Table of Contents

 Different kinds of VPA in UPI and their usage

-The virtual payment addresses (VPA) can be divided into 3 broad categories:
+The virtual payment addresses can be divided into 3 broad categories:

 Peer to Peer (P2P)

-These VPAs are used to transfer funds between individuals.
+These IDs are used to transfer funds between individuals.

 Peer to Merchant (P2M)

-This type of VPA is used to transfer funds to a merchant or a business.
+This is used to transfer funds to a merchant or a business.

 For instance, you can buy a new phone on Amazon and pay Amazon using any UPI app.

-The P2M VPA of UPI is created by banks by registering the merchant.
+These are created by banks by registering the merchant.
 The merchant has to submit business KYC documents.
-Thereafter, the merchant has to set up a business account on any UPI enabled app.
-To set up a business account, a merchant has to verify the bank account and integrate the UPI enabled app with a technical platform.
+Thereafter, the merchant has to set up a business account on any UPI-enabled app.
+To set up a business account, a merchant has to verify the bank account and integrate the UPI-enabled app with a technical platform.

-For instance, here is a guide to setting up a business account on Google Pay.
+For instance, here is a guide to setting up a business account on Google Pay1.